SCOPE OF THIS CHAPTER

 - Criminal proceedings.

-If the Complaints Manager decides not to consider, or further consider, complaints subject to these concurrent investigations, they must write to the complainant explaining the reason for their decision and specifying the relevant concurrent investigation.
+Before the Complaints Manager decides not to consider, or further consider, complaints subject to these concurrent investigations, they should consider if it is possible to investigate some or all of the complaint without prejudicing any other investigation.
+They they must write to the complainant explaining the reason for their decision and specifying the relevant concurrent investigation.

 Once the concurrent investigation has been concluded the complainant may resubmit their complaint to the local authority.